top of page

 Herstory

 In 1908, Alpha Kappa Alpha Sorority became America’s first Greek-letter organization established by Black college women.
-The roots date back to Howard University, Washington, D.C., where Ethel Hedgeman Lyle conceived the formation of St. Louis, Missouri.
+The roots date back to Howard University, Washington, D.C., where Ethel Hedgeman Lyle conceived the formation of the sorority.
 She viewed the sorority as an instrument for enriching college life's social and intellectual aspects by providing mental stimulation through interaction with friends and associates.
 However, through the years, Alpha Kappa Alpha’s function has become more complex.
 After her incorporation as a perpetual body in 1913, Alpha Kappa Alpha gradually branched out.
 It became the channel through which selected college-trained women improved the socioeconomic conditions in their city, state, nation, and the world.

 In a world where materialism is pervasive, and technology and competition have decreased the need for collaboration and cooperation, it is critical to have an association that cuts across racial, international, physical, and social barriers to help individuals and communities develop and maintain constructive relationships with others.
 Alpha Kappa Alpha Sorority, Inc. is that vital organization.
 Alpha Kappa Alpha is a sisterhood composed of women who have consciously chosen this affiliation to self-fulfillment through volunteer service.
 The purpose of Alpha Kappa Alpha Sorority, Inc. is to cultivate and encourage high scholastic and ethical standards, to promote unity and friendship among college women, to study and help alleviate problems concerning girls and women to improve their social stature, to maintain a progressive interest in college life, and to be of Service to All Mankind.